RichardOtter/RichardOtter.github.io/RootsMagic_Bugs_and_WishList.md

 ## Text editing

-Editing in both database fields and Note editor.\
+Editing in both database fields.\
 Double click a word to select it, hit delete key to delete it => the cursor moves to incorrect location.
+(This has been fixed in the note editor, but fact fields and source/citation fields and place fields still show the problem. )

 ## Note editor